Teleprinter: Early developments (1835–1846)

 By 1846, the Morse telegraph service was operational between Washington, D.C., and New York.
 Royal Earl House patented his printing telegraph that same year.
 He linked two 28-key piano-style keyboards by wire.
 Each piano key represented a letter of the alphabet and when pressed caused the corresponding letter to print at the receiving end.
 A "shift" key gave each main key two optional values.
 A 56-character typewheel at the sending end was synchronised to coincide with a similar wheel at the receiving end.
 If the key corresponding to a particular character was pressed at the home station, it actuated the typewheel at the distant station just as the same character moved into the printing position, in a way similar to the (much later) daisy wheel printer.
 It was thus an example of a synchronous data transmission system.
 House's equipment could transmit around 40 instantly readable words per minute, but was difficult to manufacture in bulk.
 The printer could copy and print out up to 2,000 words per hour.
 This invention was first put in operation and exhibited at the Mechanics Institute in New York in 1844.

+Early teleprinters (1849–1897)

 Landline teleprinter operations began in 1849, when a circuit was put in service between Philadelphia and New York City.

 In 1855, David Edward Hughes introduced an improved machine built on the work of Royal Earl House.
 In less than two years, a number of small telegraph companies, including Western Union in early stages of development, united to form one large corporation – Western Union Telegraph Co. – to carry on the business of telegraphy on the Hughes system.

 In France, Émile Baudot designed in 1874 a system using a five-unit code, which began to be used extensively in that country from 1877.
 The British Post Office adopted the Baudot system for use on a simplex circuit between London and Paris in 1897, and subsequently made considerable use of duplex Baudot systems on their Inland Telegraph Services.